jcarpenter/Haida-Tests2/NOTES.md

 `MyObject` is the namespace.
 Using an anonymous self-executing function enables private and public attributes.

 `window.MyObject = window.MyObject || {}` enables to check if the namespace already exists.

-Some more notes:

-* Save references to HTML elements in your objects, do not use IDs
-* Subdivide namespace, one division per file.
-Must be declared in order, eg: spa -> spa.wb -> spa.wb.render
-* Name JS file per namespace provided.
-* Use parallel namespaces for CSS files and classes.
-For example, all classes from elements that belong to a object constructed from Screen() should start with "screen-".
+Will be using a slightly more powerful system that allows for easy creation of nested namespaces via a dedicated function (see Namespaces section, above).

 ### Prototypes ###